khoitmp/grate-demo/README.md

       - Views
       - ...

-## IV.
-Git strategy
+## V. Git strategy
+- `Hybrid`: If we're working on micro-services, then each service's repository could have its own database migration structure, placed in the same repository with the source code
-- With this approach, now we could use same strategy as code repository, `release` branch should be blocked, developers just allow to make pull requests (with meaningful commits including the ticket number)
+- `Standalone`: With this approach, now we could use same strategy as other code repositories, `release` branch should be blocked, developers just allow to make pull requests (with meaningful commits including the ticket numbers)

-## V. How to automate
+## VI.
+How to automate
-### 1. Setup CD Migration Pipeline (for each environment)
+### 1. Setup CD migration pipeline (for each environment)
 ```mermaid
 flowchart TD
     subgraph DEV Pipeline